tonylindeberg/pyscsp/README.md

 smoothing operattion is performed using the discrete analogue of the Gaussian kernel.

-Chapters 3-5 in the book (Lindeberg 1993) give a more extensive treatment of discrete scale-space representation defined by convolution with the discrete analogue of the Gaussian kernel, including scale-space properties of discrete derivative approximations defined by applying
+Chapters 3-5 in (Lindeberg 1993) give a more extensive treatment of discrete scale-space representation defined by convolution with the discrete analogue of the Gaussian kernel, including scale-space properties of discrete derivative approximations defined by applying